 - Allow Trading Standards Officers and the police to bring criminal charges against people who use you trade mark

 - Let you sell or franchise your property

 Find out more about trade marks here.
 Registering your trade mark should only set you back around £200.

 Copyright exists automatically when something is written down or recorded in the UK and there is no formal registration.
-It’s always a good idea to put the copy right mark at the end of your work followed by your name and the year so that people know you’ve claimed your work.
-It should look something like this: © John Smith 2017.
+It is always a good idea to put the copyright mark at the end of your work followed by your name and the year so that people know you have claimed your work.
+It should look something like this: © John Smith 2020.

-If you’ve commissioned someone to create a piece of work for you to use in your business, make sure you discuss beforehand who the copyright belongs to; you or the creator.
+If you have commissioned someone to create a piece of work for you to use in your business, make sure you discuss beforehand who the copyright belongs to; you or the creator.

 Find out more about copyright here.

 Design for appearance

 You can protect the unique way that your product looks.
 There are two types of protection you could look in to: registered design and unregistered design.
 An unregistered design is automatic and you do not have to apply for it, but it can be much harder for you to prove the design was yours if someone else uses it.